-Today, music therapy is most commonly used for people undergoing a cardiac procedure and for those recovering from a heart attack or learning to cope with heart failure or other cardiovascular condition.
+Today, music therapy is commonly used for people undergoing a cardiac procedure and for those recovering from a heart attack or learning to cope with heart failure or other cardiovascular condition.

 At the Mayo Clinic, for example, the Healing Enhancement Program offers music (along with massage and relaxation therapies) for people having heart surgery.
 “We encourage patients to listen to music before, during, and after surgery,” says Susanne Cutshall, a clinical nurse specialist who heads the program.
 Studies there indicate that music helps ease pain and anxiety and blocks out distracting or disturbing hospital sounds.
 The program’s team is working with Chip Davis, founder and leader of the rock group Mannheim Steamroller, to create relaxing music that includes sounds from nature.
 “This soothing music makes you feel like you are outside in a large, open space instead of confined to a hospital room,” says Cutshall.